CloudLabs-MOC/AI-102-AIEngineer/Instructions/09-language-understanding-app.md

       ![](images/c-33.png)

 1. In the **Get prediction URL** dialog box, note that the URL for the prediction endpoint is shown along with a sample request, which consists of a **curl** command that submits an HTTP POST request to the endpoint, specifying the key for your Azure AI Language resource in the header and including a query and language in the request data.
-Paste the sample request in a notepad, we will be needing it in next task of lab. **(2)**
+Paste the sample request in a notepad, we will be needing it in the next task of the lab. **(2)**

       ![](images/c-34.png)